 Dean Cappello is Executive Vice President and Chief Content Officer at WNYC/New York Public Radio.
 He is the chief executive responsible for the production and development of local, national, broadcast, online, mobile, and live event content for WNYC-FM, WNYC-AM, New Jersey Public Radio and wnyc.org.
 He has led WNYC’s content and programming division through a period of dramatic audience growth and creative success.

-Cappello manages an integrated multiplatform editorial and management team and was also part of the team that launched programming in the Jerome L. Greene Performance Space at NYPR.
+Cappello manages an integrated multiplatform editorial and management team and was also part of the team that launched programming in The Jerome L. Greene Performance Space at NYPR.
 Under his leadership, WNYC has launched the nationally-acclaimed program Radiolab; the national news-analysis program The Takeaway; Freakonomics Radio with Stephen Dubner; Here’s the Thing hosted by Alec Baldwin; Radio Rookies, a series that gives teenagers the training to create their own radio stories; as well as Studio 360’s award-winning American Icons series and the politics website itsafreecountry.org.
 He has also overseen the relaunch of On the Media and Soundcheck, and steered the development of New Jersey Public Radio.
-During his tenure, WNYC has been honored with countless awards, most notably seven George Foster Peabody Awards and two Alfred I. duPont-Columbia Awards.
+During his tenure, WNYC has been honored with countless awards, most notably nine George Foster Peabody Awards and three Alfred I. duPont-Columbia Awards.